Secondary Education, MA

-Before issuing a license, the Illinois State Board of Education requires passing performance on the Test of Academic Proficiency or an ACT or SAT score that meet's the state's criterion, the content area test appropriate to the endorsement that the teacher candidate is seeking, and the edTPA.
+Before issuing a license, the Illinois State Board of Education requires passing performance on the Test of Academic Proficiency or an ACT or SAT score that meets's the state's criterion, the content area test appropriate to the endorsement that the teacher candidate is seeking, and the edTPA.
 Students must consult with their assigned advisor to determine which courses taken at Roosevelt and at other institutions are acceptable for meeting state licensure requirements.

 In secondary education, a general education course is required of all candidates:

-- A three semester-hour course in non-Western/Third World history, culture, or educational practice.
+- A three-semester-hour course in non-Western/Third World history, culture, or educational practice.